greenbergM/BI_ophelia_project/README.md

 |:------------------------:|:------------------------------:|
 | ![](pics/PCA_stages.png) | ![](pics/distances_stages.png) |

-Differential expression analysis revealed an upregulation of gene expression at the blastula stage, suggesting the onset of zygotic expression at this stage:
+Differential expression analysis revealed an upregulation of gene expression at the blastula stage.

 Heatmap of all DEGs
 :-------------------------: